 [Section 12EA inserted by No. 75 of 1980 s.
 7; amended by No. 31 of 1997 s.
 18(1).]

 12EB.
-Dealing with land
+Land acquired or transferred under s.
+12E etc., dealing with

 (1) Where any land, estate, or interest is, or is to be, taken or resumed pursuant to section 12E(6) that land shall thereafter be so dealt with, by restoration if necessary, as to conserve the water resources, and for the purposes of Part 9 of the Land Administration Act 1997 that use shall be regarded as a public work for the conservation of water notwithstanding that the object of conserving water resources may be achieved without any restoration or other works being required or carried out, and that Act shall apply to such taking or resumption.